Investing News NetworkYour trusted source for investing success

 As mentioned, in 2020, the uranium spot price began moving higher, increasing more than 30 percent in the first half of the year.
 By September 2021, prices had hit a nine year high of US$50.80.

-At the same time, uranium supply challenges related to conversion and enrichment also aided in pushing uranium prices higher.
+At that time, it seemed utilities companies were finally returning to the uranium market to boost their fuel supplies.
+Uranium supply challenges related to conversion and enrichment also aided in pushing uranium prices higher.
 From April 2021 to April 2022, the price of uranium climbed by a massive 106.47 percent.

 However, by the end of June 2022, uranium had fallen to the US$50 range as the broader commodities market faced economic turbulence brought on by the US Federal Reserve's efforts to curtail rising inflation by hiking interest rates.
-Despite a rally to a high of US$53.27 at the end of August, by the end of September the U3O8 spot price contract had slipped to US$49.18.

-Will the uranium price rebound even higher?
+Will the uranium price climb even higher?
 That question is still to be answered, although Justin Huhn, founder and publisher of Uranium Insider, had some advice for uranium market watchers when INN spoke with him in early 2023.
 He highlighted his positive long-term outlook by comparing the current uranium market cycle to the nine innings of a baseball game.

 "We're probably somewhere on the tail end of inning three," he said.
 "I think we've got a long ways to go, and in these types of markets the mania phase usually happens in inning eight and nine.
 So there's a lot of excitement ahead of us still."